stevencurtis/SwiftCoding/UINavigationController/README.md

 ![bgtile](Images/bgtile.png)

-Of course you can set the title on the `UINavigationBar`, and even change the text
+Of course you can set the title on the `UINavigationBar`, and even change the text:

 ```swift
 self.navigationItem.title = "ViewController"